amirnajaffi/shamsi-calendar-plasmoid/README.md

 **5. Install:**

 It's time to bring the magic to life!
-Use this incantation in your terminal:
+Use this command in your terminal:

 ```
 kpackagetool5 -t Plasma/Applet --install package